openshift/hive/docs/enhancements/aws-private-link.md

   - "{endpoint Id}"
 ```

-The controller ensures that the state of the VPC endpoint is `Available`.
+The controller ensures that the state of the VPC Endpoint is `Available`.

 #### Failed installations